skimQ52/shellQ/README.txt

 then they must export the proper path to the list of paths.

 	9. Reading in the profile file on initialization of the shell and executing any commands inside The profile file is read upon initialization of the shell.
-It should be located in the home directory and named .CIS3110_profile
+It should be located in the home directory and named .shellQ_profile
 Each and every line will be executed from that profile file, which should usually contain additions to myPATH It is assumed that the user will not run any piping, I/O redirection or background processes with these commands.
-NOTE the given .CIS3110_profile file contains ls, ls -lt and myPATH=$myPATH:/usr/bin:/usr/games/bin to demonstrate/setup for commands like sort.
+NOTE the given .shellQ_profile file contains ls, ls -lt and myPATH=$myPATH:/usr/bin:/usr/games/bin to demonstrate/setup for commands like sort.

 	10. Builtin functions export, history and cd.
 export: